kate-lab/Bubble-Pop/README.md

 My next step was to build a numbered grid that forms the basis of all movement within the game.
 I then began to add the user - with movement dictated by key-presses and on-screen buttons (for mobile), and how the “bullet” would shoot (ie. initially on key-press and then automatically upwards until the end of the page).
 I also had to work out how the enemies would appear on screen, and move automatically across and then down, whilst also releasing random bullets that move automatically downwards.
 I spent a lot of time defining which grid squares were the edges of the board, and then how each different moving element would respond when it hit that square.

 During one of the days of the project, I focussed on the CSS and styling of the game, building in character design and a nice logo and colour scheme.
 This was an important element of the game and really built a characterful and engaging game.
 I was very pleased with the final result of my project, despite some slightly unfinished elements.

+## Project Wins

+I feel really happy with the overall look of the game and that the main functionality is there.
+I was really happy to have created this project right at the beginning of my coding journey and that I challenged myself, and didn’t stick with one of the easier options for the game (my initial idea had been to do a version of Snake, which was much easier to build).

+## Project Challenges and Key Learnings

+This was my first fully formed project and as such, the main challenges I came across were to do with basic understanding of JavaScript syntax and moving around a large block of code for the first time.
+I also spent a lot of time working out the logic for how the game would actually work.
+This project was a really steep learning curve for me, but as someone who 3 weeks before had never written a word of JavaScript, I felt really proud that I was able to create a game that had most of the key features I had hoped for.

+If I were to look at this project again, I would probably start from scratch, as I am sure that with more solid understanding underpinning my code, I would be able to write a more clean and efficient piece of code with the same functionality.

 ## Next steps / Bugs